 Hunter's nature writing is part of the current exhibit at the Beinecke Library at Yale University called, “Preserving Land and Legacy: Writers and Artists Connecting to Nature at Edwin Way Teale’s Trail Wood.”

-Hunter Liguore holds advance degrees in history and writing.
-Some areas of research and concentration in history includes: modern Irish history, with an emphasis on the work of Nobel Peace Prize Laureate, John Hume, whom she's had the opportunity to meet and study with; African enslavement in the Americas; and the history of technology.
+With advance degrees in history and writing, Hunter's areas of critical research and specialty in history include: modern Irish history, with an emphasis on the work of Nobel Peace Prize Laureate, John Hume (Northern Ireland), whom she's had the opportunity to meet and study with; African, Caribbean, and Indigenous diaspora and enslavement in the Americas; and the history of technology.

-Hunter teaches creative and professional writing (e.g., fiction, nature writing, non-fiction, screenwriting, business writing), for all age levels, at several universities in New England.
+Hunter teaches creative and professional writing (e.g., fiction, nature writing, screenwriting, business writing), for all experience levels, at several universities in New England.
 Her classes are known for being writer-focused, energetic and modern, often debunking old and tired writing mantras.
 Further, she ensures her students leave with several pieces to expand on.
 Some favorite classes include, 'Writing Nature Where You Are,' 'The Book: From Idea to Publication,' and 'Social Justice Writing.'

-Hunter is an award-winning author, garnering over 300 publications and multiple awards worldwide, including four Pushcart-Prize nominations for fiction.
-Some places to read her work include: Spirituality & Health Magazine, OrionMagazine, Anthropology and Humanism, Irish Times, Bellevue Literary Review, The Writer Magazine, The Writer's Digest Poet's Market, Great Plains Quarterly, The Master's Review, Among Animals 2 and Writing For Animals (Ashland Creek Press).
+Hunter is an award-winning author, garnering many awards and publication worldwide, including four Pushcart-Prize nominations for fiction.
+Some places to read her work include: 34 Orchard, Sunlight Press, IMPACT!: Personal Portraits of Activism, Anthropology and Humanism, Irish Pages, Bellevue Literary Review, The Writers Chronicle, The Writer's Digest Poet's Market, Great Plains Quarterly, The Master's Review, and Writing For Animals (Ashland Creek Press).

 She is the editor-in-chief of the Mary Shelley tribute anthology, The Last Man: Tales of Catastrophe, Disaster, and Woe, featuring such luminaries as Ray Bradbury and Barry Malzberg.
 Her novella, L'utimo Orso Polare has been translated and published in Italy, 2018.
-A long-time screenwriter, she has several scripts under option or production with notable industry professionals.
-Her social sci-fi screenplay, Everylife, is an 18-time festival winner and finalist 2019/2020.
-She is currently at work on a horror screenplay for an notable industry professional.
-For more information on available books and screenplays, please visit: Watching Clouds.
+Her children's book, The Whole World in Nan's Soup, is forthcoming from Yeehoo Press, spring 2021.

 To learn more about Hunter's philosophies, please visit here.